 Employees put a premium on transparency in their interactions with different levels of management, going so far as to name it the top factor in determining their happiness and satisfaction in the workplace.
-Providing a transparent, rumor-free environment is a must for a generation of employees (and customers) who are skeptical to the core.
+Providing a transparent, rumor-free environment is a must for a generation of employees (and customers) for whom skepticism is a default response.

 8. Intranets Continue to Evolve

 As digital workplaces gain traction, the question often arises as to whether intranets are still even necessary.
 While we believe that the role and shape of social intranets needs to undergo substantial changes, the concept itself is still an important part of the digital workplace.

 A tool like an employee app can play all of these roles — it can be mobile but it can also work on desktop.
 Such a platform can be a great front door to an Office 365 environment, for example, with tools like SharePoint, Yammer, or Teams.

-Conclusion: You Need to Improve Your IC Right Now
+Conclusion: Your IC Needs to Improve Right Now

 The touchpoints that employees have with their workplaces play a vital role in how they stay motivated, informed, and engaged with what they do.
 Just as technology has become a crucial part of our personal lives, the tech environment in the workplace is of great importance to the employee experience.
 In this transformative era of hyper-modern organizations, competitiveness depends upon the ability to manage change.
 Especially for businesses with large, widely distributed workforces, keeping pace with rapid innovation requires modern tools that can effectively keep all employees fully informed.